harismexis/android-hilt-practice/README.md

 ### Technologies:

-- The project is written in Kotlin, MVVM and JetPack components i.e. Navigation, Coroutines, LiveData, Room, ViewModel.
+Kotlin, MVVM, Hilt, Coroutines, Jetpack, LiveData, Room, ViewModel.

 ### Description:

-### Tests:

-The project contains some Unit Tests and Instrumented Tests.
-More Tests will be added.

-### Screenshots:
+An ongoing project using Rick And Morty API.
+The main purpose of the project is to practice usage of Hilt Dependency Injection Framework.